DuckStation Tutorial

 The Pause menu presents you with a row of four icons.
 The first three are menus.

-The Game Functions menu is what you immediately see when you tap the Pause icon.
-It contains game-specific features such as save states, fast forward, and cheats.
+- The Game Functions menu is what you immediately see when you tap the Pause icon.
+It contains game-specific features such as save states, fast forward, and pass codes (cheats).
 And this is where you'll go to reset the game or exit it.

 Q: Graphics appear broken!